jingzhian/mkdocs-md-notes/docs/dermatology.md

 ### Pemphigus
 An autoimmune disease caused by antibiotics to desmosomes.
 There are 3 main types of pemphigus.
 Only pemphigus vulgaris, pemphigus foliaceous and paraneoplastic pemphigus will be discussed here.

+- Uncommon in Asian population, common in Jews

 **Treatment of pemphigus**
 Immunsuppress and reduce production of autoantibiotics.